 A living will allows you to express your desires as to end-of-life decisions in advance.
 For instance, you can indicate ahead of time whether you want to be placed on life support or otherwise be kept alive artificially.
-You can use a living will to work along with a health care proxy, because it tells your agent what your wishes are if your health fails and you will not be getting better.
+You can use a living will to work along with a health care proxy, because it tells your agent, family and doctors what your wishes are if your health fails and you will not be getting better.

 A living will is not reserved for older people; incapacitation can happen at any age.
 All adults should consider making a living will and a health care proxy.

 In a living will, you can tell your agent under your health care proxy to withhold all life-sustaining measures or you can single out certain measures that you do wish to be taken, including:

 - Cardiac resuscitation (if your heart stops suddenly)

 - Mechanical respiration (if you are unable to breathe on your own)

 - Dialysis (to remove toxins from your blood in the event your kidneys fail)